aytekaksu/Hotz_Private_AI_Lab/docs/OPERATIONS.md

 Script location: `scripts/deploy.sh`

 Prereqs
-- Bun 1.3.1+ installed on the host (deploy script and tooling run with Bun)
+- Bun 1.3.2+ installed on the host (deploy script and tooling run with Bun)
 - `.env` configured for production (see Configuration)
-- Docker and docker compose installed
+- Docker, docker compose, and the Docker Buildx CLI plugin (install via `bun run setup:buildx` or allow `bun run deploy` to bootstrap it)
 - Caddy is already running via `docker compose up -d` with a valid `Caddyfile`

 Database migrations can be run outside the container (or provided as a task inside a CI job):